impostorsguides/impostorsguides.github.io/rbenv/1-w-content.md

 target_dir="$1"
 ```

-Here we’re just setting a variable named `target_dir` equal to the first argument passed to `rbenv version-file`.
+Here we're just setting a variable named `target_dir` equal to the first argument passed to `rbenv version-file`.

 Next block of code: